-2.1 | Study system
+Study system

 The Seychelles warbler is an insectivorous passerine endemic to the Seychelles archipelago.
 The population on Cousin Island (29 ha, 04°20'S, 55°40'E) has been monitored as part of a long-term study, which started in 1981 and intensified in 1997 (Hammers et al., 2019; Komdeur, 1992; Richardson, Komdeur, & Burke, 2003).
 Since then, virtually all breeding attempts have been followed each year during the main breeding season (June-September).
-As many birds as possible were captured every year, either using mist-nets or as nestlings.
+As many birds as possible were captured every year, either using mist nets or as nestlings.
 Newly caught individuals were assigned a unique combination of three colour rings and a British Trust for Ornithology metal ring.

-All caught individuals were blood sampled (~25 μl) using brachial venipuncture and DNA from these samples was used for molecular sexing (following Griffiths, Double, Orr, & Dawson, 1998) and genotyping based on 30 microsatellite loci (see: Richardson et al., 2001; Spurgin et al., 2014).
-Parentage was assigned to 1,554 offspring (1991-2015) using MASTERBAYES 2.52 and used to build a WILEY-MOLECULAR ECOLOGY genetic pedigree (see: Edwards, Dugdale, Richardson, Komdeur, & Burke, 2018; Sparks et al., 2020).
+All caught individuals were blood sampled (ca 25 μl) using brachial venipuncture and DNA from these samples was used for molecular sexing (following Griffiths, Double, Orr, & Dawson, 1998) and genotyping based on 30 microsatellite loci (see: Richardson et al., 2001; Spurgin et al., 2014).
+Parentage was assigned to 1,554 offspring (1991-2015) using MasterBayes 2.52 and used to build a genetic pedigree (see: Edwards, Dugdale, Richardson, Komdeur, & Burke, 2018).

-Inter-island dispersal is virtually absent (<0.1%) in the Seychelles warbler (Komdeur et al., 2004, 2016) and individual resighting probability per season on Cousin Island is very high (~92-98%, Brouwer et al., 2010); therefore individuals not seen over two consecutive seasons can safely be assumed to be dead (Hammers, Richardson, Burke, & Komdeur, 2013).
+Inter-island dispersal is virtually absent (< 0.1%) in the Seychelles warbler (Komdeur et al., 2016, 2004) and individual re-sighting probability per season on Cousin is very high (ca 92-98%, Brouwer et al., 2010); therefore individuals not seen over two consecutive seasons can safely be assumed to be dead (Hammers, Richardson, Burke, & Komdeur, 2013).

-During each breeding season, group membership, social status and territory boundaries were assigned for all birds using observations of foraging and singing locations, non-aggressive social interactions, and aggressive territorial interactions (e.g., Bebbington et al., 2017).
+During each breeding season, group membership, social status and territory boundaries were assigned for all birds using observations of foraging and singing locations, non-aggressive social interactions and aggressive territorial interactions (e.g. Bebbington et al., 2017).
 Within groups, dominant pairs were identified via pair and courtship behaviours.
-Subordinate birds, which are often offspring that have delayed dispersal (Kingma, Bebbington, Hammers, Richardson, & Komdeur, 2016), are classified as "helpers" or "nonhelpers" based on their participation in incubation (females only) and in feeding offspring (both males and females; Hammers et al., 2019; Komdeur, 1994).
+Subordinate birds, which are often offspring that have delayed dispersal (Kingma, Bebbington, Hammers, Richardson, & Komdeur, 2016), are classified as 'helpers' or 'non-helpers' based on their participation in incubation (females only) and in feeding offspring (both males and females; Hammers et al., 2019; Komdeur, 1994).

 Reproduction is seasonally constrained by invertebrate prey availability and offspring are fed for up to three months after fledging (Komdeur, 1991).
-We refer to the dominant male in a group as the "social male" of any reproductively mature females in his group (dominant and subordinate), as males can fertilize both dominant and subordinate females in their territory.
+We refer to the dominant male in a group as the 'social male' of any reproductively mature females in his group (dominant and subordinate), as males can fertilise both dominant and subordinate females in their territory.

-2.2 | Data selection
+Data selection

-We gathered previously generated parentage data for 934 Seychelles warblers that were assigned parentage with high confidence (\geq 80%) and that hatched on Cousin Island during main breeding seasons in the period 1997-2014 (Edwards et al., 2018; Hadfield et al., 2006; Richardson et al., 2001; Sparks et al., 2020).
+We gathered previously generated parentage data for 934 Seychelles warblers that were assigned parentage with high confidence ( $\geq$ 80%) and that hatched on Cousin during main breeding seasons in the period 1997-2014 (Edwards et al., 2018; Hadfield et al., 2006; Richardson et al., 2001).
 We used these data to assess the age-dependent production of EGO by females and the age-dependent risk of cuckoldry for their social male partner (the dominant male in the group).
-We first tested if the likelihood that an offspring was sired by a male outside the breeding group ("EGP likelihood") was related to the age of the mother (dominant or subordinate) and/or the age of the dominant male.
-The ages of dominant males and females are only weakly correlated in the Seychelles warbler (r = 0.16; Hammers et al., 2019).
-Given that Seychelles warbler females do not lay eggs in nests outside their own territory (Richardson et al., 2002), EGP likelihood will capture female infidelity.
+We first tested if the likelihood that an offspring was sired by a male outside the breeding group ('EGP likelihood') was related to the age of the mother (dominant or subordinate) and/or the age of the dominant male.
+The age of dominant males and females are only weakly correlated in the Seychelles warbler (r = 0.16; Hammers et al., 2019).
+Given that Seychelles warbler females do not lay eggs in nests outside their own territory (Richardson et al., 2002), EGP likelihood captures female infidelity.